 - Vinyl weeder

 Once your vinyl is all cut, remove the sticky back and place the words, sticky side down (shiny plastic side up) onto your shirt.
-Place a towel on top and then iron onto the shirt.
-I’ve found what works best for me is to let the iron sit for a few seconds in different spots, all over the shirt, then moving it around to seal in the edges.
-As long as the edges are sealed, it seems to stay on.
+Place a towel on top and then iron or EasyPress onto the shirt.
+These are some great EasyPress tips!

 Once the letters are securely ironed on, carefully remove shiny side so that all you have left is the letters on the shirt.
 These shirts literally took me less than 15 minutes from start to finish and that included my actually designing the shirts, so it should take you even less time!